Nose Always Running? 12 Surprising Reasons You Have the Sniffles

 You just woke up

 Humans produce a liter of mucus every day, which comes out of the sinus and lines the nose, Dr. Rebeiz says.
 The mucus could collect in nasal passages while you’re lying in bed, then spill out when you get up, he says.
-Start your day off with these 24 ways to brighten your morning.
+Start your day off with these ways to a happier morning.

 You sleep with the heat on